PPBDS/tutorial.helpers/vignettes/addins.md

 ###
 ````

+There are three code chunks included by default: Exercise, Hint and Test.
+You do not need to include all three, although in most cases you should.
+The Exercise Chunk is the location in which students will type their answers.
+The Hint Chunk will be displayed to students when they click on the Hint button.
+The Test Chunk should include the correct answer, so that you can be sure it will work for students when they enter it in the Exercise code chunk.

 See [our advice](https://ppbds.github.io/tutorial.helpers/articles/instructions.html#exercises) about writing good tutorial Code Exercises.
-First. start with the correct answer, the code you want students to submit.
-Please that code in the Test Chunk at the end.
+First, start with the correct answer, the code you want students to submit.
+Place that code in the Test Chunk at the end.
 Our test process will ensure that this code will work for the students.
 Second, copy/paste the correct answer into the Hint Chunk in the middle.
 Then replace one or more of the key words or function arguments or argument values with `...`.
 Third, add your actual question to the top of the skeleton.
-What instructions will cause students to enter the correct answer in the Exercise Code Chunk?
+What instructions will cause students to enter the correct answer in the Exercise Chunk?
 Fourth, drop some knowledge after the `###` at the end.
 Each Exercise is an opportunity to teach.
-Make use of them!
+Make use of it!

 ### Tutorial Written Exercise (with and without answers)